 If you filed your taxes early and checked your refund status.
 You may have possibly received this message.

-A Controlled Release or (Test Batch) is an initial run of a batch of tax returns.
+HUB Testing or (Test Batch) is an initial run of a batch of tax returns.
 The IRS will pull a few early tax returns from all their registered tax preparers to make sure the software is running up to speed.

 Based on previous years we have seen test batch returns actually receive their tax refunds usually in the first batch of deposits as long as they filed an accurate and honest return that had no processing issues.